 National Center for Women & Information Technology (NCWIT) - BWAF is a workforce alliance with NCWIT, a national coalition of over 250 corporations, academic institutions, government agencies, and non-profits working to increase the participation of girls and women in computing and IT.

 Professional Women in Construction (PWC) - is a national organization committed to advancing professional, entrepreneurial and managerial opportunities for women and other “non-traditional” populations in construction and related industries.

-The Society of Architectural Historians – The Society of Architectural Historians adcvances knowledge and understanding of history of architecture, design, landscape, and urbanism worldwide.
-SAH has partnered with ARTstor to create SAHARA, (SAH Architectural Resources Archive) an online photo archive of architecture and landscape images, which BWAF will link through the Collection.
+The Society of Architectural Historians – The Society of Architectural Historians advances knowledge and understanding of history of architecture, design, landscape, and urbanism worldwide.
+SAH has partnered with ARTstor to create SAHARA, (SAH Architectural Resources Archive) an online photo archive of architecture and landscape images, which BWAF will link through the Dynamic National Archive.

 The Society of Women Engineers (SWE) - is a not-for-profit educational and service organization that empowers women to succeed and advance in the field of engineering, and to be recognized for their life-changing contributions as engineers and leaders.
 BWAF is a member of this organization.